-While students will learn about the significance of becoming Bar/Bat Mitzvah during Sunday school, students require additional, special preparation to participate in this important Jewish rite of passage.
+While students learn the significance of becoming Bar/Bat Mitzvah during Religious School, students require additional and special preparation to participate in this important Jewish rite of passage.

 Students will also participate in the B'Mitzvotav program which provides opportunities for both study and community service as students take on the responsibilities of being an adult in the Jewish community.
-As part of this program, all students will select a mentor to guide them through their work on this project.
-Additional information will be provided at the special B'nai Mitzvah Parents meetings to be held during the fall.
+Students will perform 13 Mitzvot in the categories of Torah, Avodah, and Gimmelut Chasadim.
+As part of this program, students will select a mentor to guide them through their work on this project.

 Becoming a Bar/Bat Mitzvah is a real achievement and a special milestone in a student's life.
-Confirmation, at the end of 10th grade is another important step.
-We expect every student to fulfill the commitment of completing his/her Reform Jewish education with Confirmation, and hopefully beyond to Religious School graduation in 12th grade.
+Our expectation is that a student will continue to grow their knowledge, education, and community by participating in Confirmation (at the end of 10th grade) and hopefully beyond to Religious School Graduation in 12th grade.